NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 # Prior art
 [prior-art]: #prior-art

-According to [this discussion](https://github.com/NixOS/nixpkgs/issues/83433), the current statu quo dates back to the 20.03 release meeting.
+According to [this discussion](https://github.com/NixOS/nixpkgs/issues/83433), the current status quo dates back to the 20.03 release meeting.
 More than four years have passed, and it is likely worth rekindling this discussion, especially now that we actually have a Steering Committee.

 Recent exchanges have been happening in [this issue](https://github.com/NixOS/nixpkgs/issues/83884).